tobsan/tobsan.se/about.md

 permalink: /about/
 ---

-This is my home on the web, or wobsite.
+This is my home on the web, or [wobsite](https://xkcd.com/148/).
 It uses Jekyll and is served through GitHub pages.

 # Professional skills

-I work at Pelagicore, writing C++, Qt/QML and doing Yocto stuff most of the time during the days.
-I have a master's degree in computer science from the University of Gothenburg.
+I work at [Pelagicore](http://pelagicore.com), writing C++, Qt/QML and doing [Yocto](http://yoctoproject.org) stuff most of the time during the days.
+I have a master's degree in computer science from the [University of Gothenburg](http://gu.se).

 I do enjoy functional programming more than the typical C++ stuff, but that usually ends up being prioritized for hobby projects.
 I enjoy a higher-order languages, algorithmic challenges and a message passing programming style without shared memory, as employed in erlang.

-Programming aside, I have extensive experience with leading both small organizations, such as a table tennis team, and larger ones, such as the third largest students' union in Sweden (representing 18000+ students).
+Programming aside, I have extensive experience with leading both small organizations, such as a table tennis team, and larger ones, such as the [third largest students' union in Sweden](http://gota.gu.se) (representing 18000+ students at the time).
 Perhaps the most useful learning outcome of working with creating and altering policies has been my ability to read and analyze large portions of texts in a short period of time, and the ability to put together many different opinions in order to move forward.

 # Random skills